 4 - 5:30pm -- Peer Networking - (90 minutes)

-6:30pm -- Welcome remarks from Sarah Rose, Executive Director of Audubon California
+6:30 - 9pm -- Keynote and Dinner with Welcome remarks from Sarah Rose, Executive Director of Audubon California

 The Bird Genoscape Project: genetic tools for understanding avian migration and climate change impacts